SEIE Financial Aid Information

 - March 2, 2020 - Federal and State priority deadline for Financial Aid applications.
 After this date, awards are still available but are determined on a first-come basis.

-- mid-March through mid-April, 2019 - GPS Scholarship Summer Session application window.
+- mid-March through mid-April 2020 - GPS Scholarship Summer Session application window.

-- Beginning March 2019 - Aid packages are calculated for newly admitted students.
+- Beginning March 2020 - Aid packages are calculated for continuing students.

-- Beginning June 2019 - Aid packages are calculated for continuing students.
+- Beginning June 2020 - Aid packages are calculated for newly admitted students.

 - Ongoing until mid-September - Late financial aid applications processed.

 Federal and State Aid

 Your financial aid representative will assess which funding will apply to your individual situation, but you can get an estimate of how much Federal financial aid you may qualify for using the online calculator on the Federal Student Aid website.

 - Grants are need-based, and available only to undergraduates.
 They may be prorated if you are attending less than full time (12 units).

-- Federal loans are either subsidized (the interest accrued while you are in school is deferred) or unsubsidized (interest starts accruing when funds are disbursed).
+- Federal loans are either subsidized (the interest does not accrue while you are in school) or unsubsidized (interest starts accruing when funds are disbursed).
 You can accept all, part, or none of the loans you may be offered.

 - Undergraduate California residents who transfer from a California Community College may be eligible for the Cal Grant.
 This grant will automatically be included in the aid package of qualifying students.

 Visit the Financial Aid Office site for further information and a link to the Free Application for Federal Student Aid (FAFSA).
 Students who file for Federal aid are automatically considered for State aid.